 Before you read any further, be warned: according to Natus, I am the "self-appointed mandarin of all that is wargaming."
 Pretty cool, eh?
 But this was later added by Jon Williamson/Capt S. He calls me o'Dark Arts Maestro.
 Really cool.

 Thanks to the amazing work of Joe Grundy, aka, JoeX, for his fine work on my animated Severus Snape avatar.
 Cool, cool, cool!

 My top ten list includes those games that have, so far, been the most satisfying and enjoyable experiences.
 The list should be longer--perhaps another ten games.

-My latest interest has returned to WWII ETO games and books.
+My latest interest is in The Wars of the Spanish and Austrian Successions, games and books.
 It seems like I am on a three year cycle in terms of my reading and gaming interest.
 It highlights my finite mortality, and deepens my hope that such things will be found in heaven.

 This is "borrowed" from my review on Hellenes, but it seems apt to describe the reflective philosophy I have formed around wargames, history and reviews, given my present realities.

 By way of a most long-winded introduction:

 Given my realities—full time teaching, part-time student, and all around mental—my tendency is to “come late to the dance.”
 By this I mean, when I write a review of a popular game, I am usually a Johnny-come-lately who finds himself entering late in to the discussion.
 Such was the case with Richard III; such is the case with Craig Besinque’s Hellenes.